 Mutual Support: Kashmir and Nagorno-Karabakh

-Pakistan’s President has also declared his intention of readily offering military support to Azerbaijan.
+Pakistan’s President has also declared his intention to readily offer military support to Azerbaijan.
 Pakistan has fervently supported Azerbaijan’s perspective on the Nagorno-Karabakh conflict, even initiating a fact-finding mission to the aforesaid region in 2006.
-Similarly, Azerbaijan has displayed zealous and consistent support on the Kashmir conflict since becoming a member of the Contact Group on Kashmir in 2012.
+Similarly, Azerbaijan has displayed zealous and consistent support for the Kashmir conflict since becoming a member of the Contact Group on Kashmir in 2012.

-As a member of the OIC Contact Group on Nagorno-Karabakh, Pakistan has supported Azerbaijan’s stance on the conflict—the region to be an integral part of Azerbaijan’s national territory.
-A recent example is that of the speech of the Foreign Minister of Pakistan, Shah Mahmood Qureshi, at the OIC Contact Group meeting in September 2019, directing for pressure to be put on Armenia concerning the Nagorno-Karabakh region.
+As a member of the OIC Contact Group on Nagorno-Karabakh, Pakistan has supported Azerbaijan’s stance on the conflict—an integral part of Azerbaijan’s national territory.
+A recent example is that of the speech of the Foreign Minister of Pakistan, Shah Mahmood Qureshi, at the OIC Contact Group meeting in September 2019, directing pressure to be put on Armenia concerning the Nagorno-Karabakh region.